nolan-h-hamilton/Consenrich/docs/source/examples.rst

     :align: left

-The input alignment coverage tracks (Black) and ``fold change over control`` bigWig files for each sample (Dark red) are displayed for reference with ENCODE's default signal quantification protocol.
+The treatment and control alignment coverage tracks are shown in black.
+Additionally, ENCODE's default signal quantification tracks for histone ChIP-seq---the ``fold change over control`` bigWig files---are displayed for each sample in red.

-Further analyses and practical guidance are available in :ref:`additional-examples`.

 .. _additional-examples: